13 Books About Depression That Can Help You Understand It Better

 The best way to go about finding books about depression is through the recommendations of psychiatrists and psychologists.
 If you go to Amazon and search for books about depression, you will come up with over 50,000 titles to choose from.
 Weeding through all of those to find the books that will help you can be daunting.

-While your therapist knows you best and can make the best recommendations, there are some books about depression that are recommended fairly widely among psychiatrists and psychologists.
+While your therapist knows you best and can make the best recommendations, there are some books about depression that are recommended widely among mental health professionals.
 These are listed below.

 Feeling Good: The New Mood Therapy By Dr. David Burns